dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <expandable alt_header="Will dbt Core users be able to leverage any of these new dbt Explorer features?" >

 No. dbt Explorer is a dbt Cloud-only product experience.

 </expandable>

 <expandable alt_header="Is it possible to access dbt Explorer using a read-only license?" >

-Yes, during the current Preview period.
+Yes, users with read-only access can use the dbt Explorer.
+Specific feature availability within dbt Explorer will depend on your dbt Cloud plan.

 </expandable>